Developing the Mission

 A deep sense of Ecumenical and Interfaith connectedness also guides us.
 Since 1957, we have been partnered with the Monmouth Reform Temple, which began by sharing our sanctuary space.
 To this day, we alternate the annual Thanksgiving service with the Temple (photo is of joint service at the temple), and enjoy a strong personal relationship.

-Here are some upcoming highlights:
+Here are some past highlights:

 November – Congregational Vision Event – Around worship and a common meal, the Congregation will discuss where our Interim Journey has taken us, and what excites us about the future God plans for PCAS.

 November – Leadership Retreat – the Elders, Deacons, and Mission Study Team pulled all of the foregoing events together, along with demographics provided through the Presbytery, to identify priorities and ministry focus into our 2018 Mission Statement.